AarshBatra/biteSizedAQ/29.pib.pol.env.themes.log/README.md

 Edit `config/keywords.yml`.
 Move a word between `keywords` (standalone) and `contextual_keywords` (needs an anchor) depending on how noisy it is.
-Nothing in the R code changes.
+Nothing in the R code changes (unless you want to make specific changes that cater to your needs).

-## Local development
+## How Local development looked in my case

 ``` r
 devtools::load_all()